Close Menu

 Hiking and Outdoor Activities

 Summer is a great time to get outdoors and enjoy the park’s many hiking trails.
 The weather is warm, and the wildflowers are in bloom, making it a perfect time to explore the park’s natural beauty.
 The park offers over 800 miles of hiking trails, ranging from easy day hikes to more challenging multi-day backpacking trips.
 The park is also home to several scenic drives, including the Clingmans Dome Road and the Newfound Gap Road.
-(See Also: Best Time Of Year To Visit Aspen – Ultimate Guide)
+(See Also: Windsor Castle Time to Visit – Insider’s Guide to a Royal Experience)

 Autumn in the Great Smoky Mountains